Geonovum/OAPIF-PDOK-INSPIRE/Examples_natoolaanpassingen.md

 ### General findings

+1. There has been discussions whether the predefined downloadlinks (RQ4) should be at collections or collections/collection level?
+See also: https://github.com/INSPIRE-MIF/gp-ogc-api-features/issues/91.
+During the project we had the opinion that both should be possible, but afterwards we found out that it should be at collections level.
-1. The protocol element in the metadata is based on a code list.
+2. The protocol element in the metadata is based on a code list.
 A new protocol needs to be added to this list of [protocol values]https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1).
 As long as it is not there, the Dutch profile for metadata can be used with the value: "OGC:API features" https://geonovum.github.io/Metadata-ISO19119/#codelist-protocol.
-2. Another blocking issue before implementation of the OAPIF for INSPIRE is that descriptions of encodings other than GML are not yet available for most INSPIRE themes.
+3. Another blocking issue before implementation of the OAPIF for INSPIRE is that descriptions of encodings other than GML are not yet available for most INSPIRE themes.
-3. Complex GML as input and output are difficult as long as tooling (server and client) expects simple encodings.
+4. Complex GML as input and output are difficult as long as tooling (server and client) expects simple encodings.
-4. One could discuss if it is useful to publish complex GML as output, because it is not in line with the aim of OGI API Features: easy to use for developers.
+5. One could discuss if it is useful to publish complex GML as output, because it is not in line with the aim of OGI API Features: easy to use for developers.
-5. Complex GML as input needs a flattening of the data.
+6. Complex GML as input needs a flattening of the data.
 This is needed for the software that publishes the features.
 It can only work with simple features, with one value per attribute and without relations to other objects.
 This is often not the case with the more complex INSPIRE models.

 ### Resulting documentation